Katrina Millhagen

 Online

 My aim is to support you in order to help endorse, enrich and sustain good practice.
-Supervised individuals in different settings and groups.
+Supervised individuals in different settings for 37 years.

 View supervision profile